 Some have wondered why we use grape juice, instead of wine.
 The reason for this is that, historically, early Methodists were very conscious of the fact that there were many sober alcoholics among them, trying hard to live a new life.
 Not wanting to violate their vow of sobriety, the Church chose to use non-alcoholic wine, or grape juice, in its celebration of Communion.
 It is a reason that is still valid today.
 Gluten-free wafers are also available.

 We celebrate Communion on the first Sunday of every month in our traditional service at 9:00 am.
-In our casual service at 11:00 am, we celebrate every week.
+In our modern service at 11:00 am, we celebrate every week.